huabinW/TabRefDetect/README.md

 We introduce **TabRefError**, a human-annotated dataset for numerical discrepancy detection in cross-document table citations.
 It contains numerical alignment samples across diverse table types.

-> ⚠️ **Note:** Since our human annotations cannot guarantee absolute correctness, we currently release only a **portion of the dataset** to ensure quality.
+>  Note:Since our human annotations cannot guarantee absolute correctness, we currently release only a **portion of the dataset** to ensure quality.

 ### How to Access